seydadilandursun/RLC-Circuit/README.md

 To calculate impedance in an RLC circuit follow these steps:

 <ul>
-    <li> Determine whether the circuit is in series or parallel.
+       1. Determine whether the circuit is in series or parallel.

-        Measure the resistance R using the multimeter.
+       2. Measure the resistance R using the multimeter.

-        Find the inductance L.
+        3.Find the inductance L.

         Measure the capacitance C.